thelittlewonder/pnrbot/README.md

 $ curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"
 ```

-* In this project, we are using WIkipedia API hosted at https://www.mediawiki.org/wiki/API:Main_page to get the Description for the searched text.
-This is an open search API and hence,you need not obtain any API Key for this.
+* In this project, we are making requests to Erail to get the PNR Description for the searched text.
+Since we are scraping the web,you need not obtain any API Key for this.

 ### Getting the Hasura project

 ```
-$ hasura quickstart utkarsh/fb-messenger-wiki-bot
+$ hasura quickstart thelittlewonder/PNR-bot
-$ cd fb-messenger-wiki-bot
+$ cd PNR-bot
 # Add FACEBOOK_VERIFY_TOKEN to secrets.
 This is any pass phrase that you decide on, keep a note on what you are choosing as your verify token, we will be using it later while setting things up for your bot on the facebook developer page.
 $ hasura secrets update bot.fb_verify_token.key <YOUR-VERIFY-TOKEN>
 # Add FACEBOOK_PAGE_ACCESS_TOKEN to secrets